Chapter 9 Health

 We tend to think of porn as a tug-of-war, on one side is fear: “It’s unhealthy, filthy and enslaving.”
 On the other side, the positives: “It’s my pleasure, my friend, my crutch.”
 It never seems to occur to us this side is also fear; it’s not that we enjoy porn, it’s that we tend to be miserable without it.
 Heroin addicts deprived of heroin go through misery, but picture the utter joy when they’re finally allowed to plunge a needle into their vein and end that terrible craving.
 Try to imagine how anyone could actually believe they get pleasure from sticking a hypodermic syringe into a vein.
 Non-heroin addicts don’t suffer that panic feeling and heroin doesn’t relieve the feeling, it causes it.

-Non-users don’t feel miserable if they aren’t allowed to use porn - it’s only users that suffer that feeling.
+Non-users don’t feel miserable if they aren’t allowed to use porn – it’s only users that suffer that feeling.
 Internet porn doesn’t relieve the feeling, it causes it.
 The fear of the negative consequences doesn’t help users quit, likening the feeling to walking through a minefield.
-If you get away with it, fine, but if unlucky you stepped on a mine.
+If you get away with it, fine, but if you were unlucky you stepped on a mine and faced the consequences.
 If you knew the risks and were prepared to take them, what did it have to do with anyone else?
 Addicts in this state typically develop the following evasive tactics.

 “You’ll eventually get old and lose your sexually prowess anyway…”